markvaaz/ScarletHooks/README.md

   Reload both settings and webhooks.

 - `.hooks list`
-  List all configured webhooks *(admin, public, and clans)*.
+  List all configured webhooks (admin, public, and clans).

 ### Settings

 - `.hooks settings <setting> <true|false>`
-  Change a boolean setting *(except for webhook URLs and intervals, which are handled via the config file)*.
+  Change a boolean setting (except for webhook URLs and intervals, which are handled via the config file).

 - `.hooks settings`
   Show current settings and their values.

+### Dispatch System Control

+- `.hooks start`
+  Start the message dispatch system if it has been manually stopped.

+- `.hooks stop`
+  Stop the message dispatch system.

 - `.hooks forcestop`
   Stop the message dispatch system and clear all cache.

-- `.hooks start`
-  Starts the message dispatch system if it has been manually stopped.

 </details>